 Note that by separating the keyword, you are able to pay special attention to its progress and also write ads that are more relevant than before.
 This strategy helps with the CTR and quality score improve.

 That concludes our 5 part series for Dental Pay Per Click Strategies with Google Adwords.
-We encourage you to implement these strategies and find how Google Adwords can benefit your practice.
+We encourage you to implement these strategies and find out how Google Adwords can benefit your practice.